-Swedish electronic music producer, dj and sound artist Henri Falk explores musical formats and contexts across a broad spectrum from techno to ambient, sound art and installations.
+Swedish electronic music producer, sound artist and DJ Henri Falk explores musical formats and contexts across a broad spectrum from techno to ambient, sound art and installations, with an experimental approach.

 A driving concept behind his work is to present familiar sonic landscapes and objects in a way which plays with the boundaries of our waking perception.
-By morphing time and shifting frequencies, a micro-universe of convoluted textures and rhythms, sounds from a partially hidden reality, can be unveiled.
-By allowing nature’s creative force unfold and be synthesized, results can be achieved which surpass human ideation.
+By morphing time and shifting frequencies, a micro-universe of convoluted textures and rhythms, sounds from a partially hidden reality are unveiled.

 The raw material typically reflects events happening incidentally in our surroundings, leaving behind any traces of rigidity, hesitation or other artefacts inherent to intention, and thereby also introducing elements of chance.

-He finds inspiration from the sonic and visual landscape which surrounds him, mainly in either buzzing Berlin, where he is based, or out in the serene wilderness in Sweden.
-Born in Finland 1984, having grown up in the Swedish countryside and lived all his adult life in urban environments, he feels at home in and influenced by both these contrasting environments; at the intersection of nature and technology, both in life and in his artistic practice.
+He finds inspiration from the sonic and visual landscape which surrounds him, mainly in either buzzing urban environments or out in the serene wilderness in the Nordics.
+Born in Finland 1984, having grown up in the Swedish countryside and lived all his adult life in large cities, he feels at home in and influenced by both these contrasting habitats; at the intersection of nature and technology, both in life and in his artistic practice.

 He has performed live at various festivals around Berlin, including at Noise Lab and Sacred Ground, and as a DJ at venues including Arena Club and Funkhaus in Berlin, Bob Beaman in Munich, Alphabet in Tel Aviv, The Great Northern in San Francisco and Elevator in Shanghai.